 If you have a data protection inquiry, please contact firstname.lastname@example.org

-This Data Protection Policy is available here on the PEP web site.
+The Data Protection Policy is available here.

 The Policy may also be updated from time to time.
 To view or obtain a copy of the latest version of this policy, please visit the websites above.